zarr-conventions/geo-proj/README.md

 ### Composability with Multiscales

-The proj: convention can extend multiscales layouts by adding projection-specific properties to individual resolution levels:
+The proj: convention can extend multiscales layouts by adding projection-specific properties to individual resolution levels.

+**Important:** When `proj:transform` is present at a resolution level, it represents the **complete affine transformation** for that level.
+The multiscales `scale` and `translation` properties are used for **array resampling relationships** between levels, not for geospatial coordinate transformations. `proj:transform` should be treated as the authoritative geospatial transformation, independent of the multiscales resampling parameters.

+Example:

 ```json
 {